- Academic Programs

 Political Science majors can choose from several curricular and extra-curricular activities to enhance their learning experience.

-Research & ScholarshipThe intellectual power and creative vitality of the College of Arts and Sciences reside in our faculty.
-While students lie at the center of the College's attention, the work of the College's faculty makes possible the distinctive education in the liberal arts and sciences that our graduates attain.
+Research & ScholarshipThe work of our faculty makes possible the distinctive education in the liberal arts and sciences that our graduates attain.
 All of the College's achievements and aspirations spring in some way from faculty members' creativity, talent, and dedication in scholarship, teaching, and professional service.

 The faculty and staff of the Department of Political Science invite you to meet us and find out what we have to offer.